Build multiuser-aware apps

 3. Communicate with components in your own app: (INTERACT_ACROSS_USERS) Or with components in other apps: (INTERACT_ACROSS_USERS_FULL)

-4. You may need to create proxy components that run in the user’s process that then access the singleUser component in user 0.
+4. You might need to create proxy components that run in the user's process that then access the singleUser component in user 0.

 5. Query users and their handles with the new UserManager system service: